-53. One of the most comprehensive studies to date found that major complications (defined as requiring hospital admission, surgery, or blood transfusion) from abortions by any method at a clinic, physician's office, or other legally recognized facility occurred in less than onequarter of one percent (0.23 percent) of cases.
-By comparison, vasectomy, a minor surgical procedure that, like abortion, is frequently performed in a physician's office as a part of reproductive healthcare, has a two percent prevalence of complications, more than double that of abortion, and a 0.2 to 0.8 percent prevalence of major complications requiring hospitalization, up to five times higher than abortion.

-54. Abortion is as safe, if not safer, than many common and safe outpatient, officebased procedures that may be performed in OB/GYN offices in Virginia.
+- 53. In a recent comprehensive report on the safety and quality of abortion care, the National Academies of Science, Engineering, and Medicine-nongovernmental entities established by Congress and by charter to provide independent, objective analysis and advice to address the nation's complex scientific problems and public policies-concluded that aspiration and medication abortions "rarely result in complications" and do so at rates of "no more than a fraction of a percent." - 54.
+One of the most comprehensive studies to date found that major complications (defined as requiring hospital admission, surgery, or blood transfusion) from abortions by any method at a clinic, physician's office, or other legally recognized facility occurred in less than one-quarter of one percent (0.23 percent) of cases.
+By comparison, vasectomy, a minor surgical procedure that, like abortion, is frequently performed in a physician's office as a part of reproductive healthcare, has a two percent prevalence of complications, more than double that of abortion, and a 0.2 to 0.8 percent prevalence of major complications requiring hospitalization, up to five times higher than abortion. - 55.
+Abortion is as safe, if not safer, than many common and safe outpatient, office-based procedures that may be performed in OB/GYN offices in Virginia.
 For example, abortion is comparable or lower in risk than endometrial ablation (removing the lining of the uterus); removal of pre-cancerous cells on the cervix through a Loop Electrosurgical Excision Procedure ("LEEP"); hysteroscopy (scoping of the cervix and uterus); colposcopy with cervical biopsy (scoping of the cervix and vaginal walls); and diagnostic dilation and curettage.
 All of these procedures are performed in office-based, outpatient settings that are exempt from additional regulation by VDH.

-55. In fact, medical offices offering office-based procedures with far greater risks than abortion-including colonoscopies, penicillin injections, and surgical or dental procedures requiring sedation-are neither licensed, regulated, nor inspected by VDH.
-See, e.g., Whole

-Woman's Health, 136 S. Ct. at 2315 ("Colonoscopy, a procedure that typically takes place outside a hospital (or surgical center) setting, has a mortality rate 10 times higher than an abortion.").

-56. In states that do not require that abortions be performed in a highly regulated environment, complication rates do not materially differ between abortions performed in a regulated environment, such as hospitals, and less regulated environments, like physician's offices.

-57. Medication abortion is also safer than commonly used medications including aspirin, acetaminophen (Tylenol), and sildenafil (Viagra).

-58. Abortion is also far safer than carrying a pregnancy to term.
+- 56. In fact, medical offices offering office-based procedures with far greater risks than abortion-including colonoscopies, penicillin injections, and surgical or dental procedures requiring sedation-are neither licensed, regulated, nor inspected by VDH.
+See, e.g., Whole Woman's Health, 136 S. Ct. at 2315 ("Colonoscopy, a procedure that typically takes place outside a hospital (or surgical center) setting, has a mortality rate 10 times higher than an abortion."). - 57.
+In states that do not require that abortions be performed in a highly regulated environment, complication rates do not materially differ between abortions performed in a regulated environment, such as hospitals, and less regulated environments, like physician's offices. - 58.
+Medication abortion is also safer than commonly used medications including aspirin, acetaminophen (Tylenol), and sildenafil (Viagra). - 59.
+Abortion is also far safer than carrying a pregnancy to term.
 According to the CDC, 144 in 10,000 women who gave birth in a hospital in the United States in 2014 experienced unexpected outcomes of labor and delivery that resulted in significant short- or long-term consequences.
-The risks include acute renal failure, shock, sepsis, heart failure or arrest during surgery or procedure, eclampsia, and anesthesia complications.

-59. Nationally, approximately 700 women die of pregnancy-related causes, and more than 50,000 have severe pregnancy complications, each year.
-The risk of death associated with childbirth is approximately 14 times higher than that associated with abortion.

-60. The CDC reports that there are 0.62 deaths per 100,000 legal abortions, a fatality rate of 0.0006 percent.

-61. In contrast, according to the most recent state data, the maternal mortality ratio in Virginia was 36.3 deaths per 100,000 live births in 2013.4
+The risks include acute renal failure, shock, sepsis, heart failure or arrest during surgery or procedure, eclampsia, and anesthesia complications. - 60.
+Nationally, approximately 700 women die of pregnancy-related causes, and more than 50,000 have severe pregnancy complications, each year.
+The risk of death associated with childbirth is approximately 14 times higher than that associated with abortion. - 61.
+The CDC reports that there are 0.62 deaths per 100,000 legal abortions, a fatality rate of 0.0006 percent. - 62.
+In contrast, according to the most recent state data, the maternal mortality ratio in Virginia was 36.3 deaths per 100,000 live births in 2013.4

-62. The Commonwealth has also recognized that Black women in Virginia and in the United States "suffer the greatest burden of pregnancy-associated death;" the mortality ratio for